miklosszarka/into-the-world-of-data/README.md

-# into-the-world-of-data
+# Into the World of Data

 My journey into the world of data.

-This repository contains SQL, Tableau, and future Python and Power BI projects, including both ongoing and completed work.
+This repository contains both ongoing and completed projects in:
+- SQL
+- Tableau
+- Python *(planned)*
+- Power BI *(planned)*

+The goal of this portfolio is to document my learning process, showcase practical projects, and build a strong foundation for a future career in data analytics.

+## Repository Structure

+### SQL
+SQL practice, challenge solutions, and business-focused query projects.

+### Tableau
+Interactive dashboards and data visualization projects published on Tableau Public.

+### Python
+Planned future projects focused on data analysis, pandas, and automation.

+### Power BI
+Planned future dashboard and business intelligence projects.